grafana/tempo/WORKFLOW.md

 ## Merging PRs (Pull Requests)

 Depending on the size and complexity of a PR, different requirements MUST be applied.
 Any team member contributing substantially to a PR MUST NOT count against review requirements.
 Commits MUST be merged into master using PRs.
-They MUST NOT be merged into master directly.
+They MUST NOT be pushed to master directly.
 - Every merge MUST be approved by at least one team member.
 - Non-trivial changes MUST be approved by at least
   - two team members, or